twilio/twilio-python/docs/usage/accounts.rst

 Otherwise, close their account permanently.

 .. warning::
     This action can't be undone.
-Be careful

 .. code-block:: python

     subaccount.close()